gbdev/gbdev.github.io/website/guides/lyc_timing.md

         if (props.legend) {
             info.legend = props.legend;
         }
-        // If the operation has a legend, add its name as a class if (info.legend) {
+        // If the operation has a legend, add its name as a class; unless the operation merely does IO if (info.legend && props.io === undefined) {
             info.class = props.op;
         }
         // Override the class if explicitly provided